 At Fortress Foundation Solutions, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout Virginia & Maryland.
 We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

-We proudly offer all our foundation repair services in Frederick, Bethesda, Lynchburg, Columbia, Germantown, Silver Spring, Roanoke, Gaithersburg, Rockville, Ellicott City and throughout the surrounding areas.
+We proudly offer all our foundation repair services in Frederick, Bethesda, Lynchburg, Silver Spring, Fredericksburg, Sterling, Arlington, Roanoke, Rockville, Alexandria and throughout the surrounding areas.

 HVAC (Heating, Venting, and Air Conditioning) systems may be installed beneath the floor slab.
 Over time, the ductwork can leak air, which can dry out the soil.